learnbyexample/curated_resources/books_movies_tvshows/books.md

 * Dragonriders of Pern
 * Discworld
     * Have read only **Mort** so far, but easy to recommend the whole series based on it
+* Dawn of Wonder
+* The Golem and the Jinni
+* Night Angel trilogy

 <br>
 # <a name="science-fiction"></a>Science Fiction

 * Ender's Game
 * The Martian
+* The Long Way to a Small, Angry Planet
 * The Foundation Universe
     * [list of books](https://en.wikipedia.org/wiki/Foundation_series#List_of_books_within_the_Foundation_Universe)
 * The Stars My Destination